crypticcoinvip/CrypticCoin/.github/ISSUE_TEMPLATE.md

 This issue tracker is only for technical issues related to crypticcoind.

-General Crypticcoin questions and/or support requests and are best directed to the [Crypticcoin Forums](https://forum.crypticcoin.io) or [Community Rocket.Chat](https://chat.crypticcoincommunity.com).
+General Crypticcoin questions and/or support requests and are best directed to the [Crypticcoin Forums](https://forum.crypticcoin.io)

 For reporting security vulnerabilities or for sensitive discussions with our security team, please contact [info@crypticcoin.io](mailto:info@crypticcoin.io).
-You can use the [GPG key](https://z.cash/gpg-pubkeys/security.asc) (fingerprint: `AF85 0445 546C 18B7 86F9  2C62 88FB 8B86 D8B5 A68C`) to send an encrypted message.
-The key and fingerprint are duplicated on our [Public Keys page](https://z.cash/support/pubkeys.html).

 ### Describe the issue
 Please provide a general summary of the issue you're experiencing

 ### Can you reliably reproduce the issue?
 #### If so, please list the steps to reproduce below:
 1.
 2.
 3.

 ### Expected behaviour
 Tell us what should happen